- Common name(s)

 The Ashy Mining Bee can be found in a variety of habitats and occasionally gardens.
 An early-flying bee, it depends largely on spring-flowering shrubs for nectar and pollen.

-Find out further information about this species here
+Discover more about this species here

 There are records of this species from Northumberland and County Durham, with fewer records further north of the region.
 In 2020, the North East Bee Hunt received ten records of the Ashy Mining Bee, mainly from areas along the Tyne.
 This species is considered common and widespread across much of Britain and Ireland, and is thought to be increasing in both range and abundance in the south.